|

 .

-Melissa: I think this grass here is chickweed.
+think this grass here is chickweed.
 It's edible!
-Come on, help me pick it!
+Come on, help

 .